Last updated on December 9th, 2021

 02. United Parcel Service (UPS)

 The shield logo used by the United Parcel Service (UPS) was first created in 1916.
-Although the logo design went through a host of changes and modifications over the years, the basic concept remained the same.
+Although the company’s logo went through a host of changes and modifications over the years, the basic concept remained the same.
 It was enhanced into a glossy brown version in 2003, but the shield stayed in place.

 03. Starbucks Coffee